authzed/spicedb/docs/spicedb.md

       --datastore-spanner-metrics string                                      configure the metrics that are emitted by the Spanner datastore ("none", "native", "otel") (default "otel")
       --datastore-tx-overlap-key string                                       static key to touch when writing to ensure transactions overlap (only used if --datastore-tx-overlap-strategy=static is set; CockroachDB driver only) (default "key")
       --datastore-tx-overlap-strategy string                                  strategy to generate transaction overlap keys ("request", "prefix", "static", "insecure") (CockroachDB driver only - see https://spicedb.dev/d/crdb-overlap for details) (default "static")
-      --datastore-username string                                             datastore username (used to build connection URI if datastore-conn-uri is not provided)
-      --datastore-watch-buffer-length uint16                                  how large the watch buffer should be before blocking (default 1024)
+      --datastore-username string                                             datastore username, used with datastore-host --datastore-watch-buffer-length uint16                                  how large the watch buffer should be before blocking (default 1024)
       --datastore-watch-buffer-write-timeout duration                         how long the watch buffer should queue before forcefully disconnecting the reader (default 1s)
       --datastore-watch-change-buffer-maximum-size string                     how much memory to reserve for the watch change buffer, either as a quantity of bytes (e.g. 5Gi) or a percentage of available memory (e.g. 50%). if this value is exceeded, the watch will error and must be restarted. (default "15%")